Brimbank Park: History

 About 40,000 years ago: first signs of possible human habitation along the Maribyrnong River.
-The Keilor Cranium and femur of an aboriginal person, found in 1940 in a sand bank, has been carbon dated at about 12,000 years.
-The area is home to the Wurundjeri people of the Kulin nation.
+The Keilor Cranium and femur of a person, found in 1940 in a sand bank, has been carbon dated at about 12,000 years.

 In the late 1830s, Europeans first settled the area and used the fertile river valley as stock runs.
 They often drove stock around the brim of the bank, thus the park's name, Brimbank.
 The river flats on the east bank were used for market gardening until 1983.

 In 1976, Brimbank Park opened to the public as part of the Maribyrnong Valley Park, combined with the adjacent Horseshoe Bend Children's farm and Greenvale Reservoir Park.
 The Maribyrnong River has hollowed out a valley some 55 metres below the Keilor Plain, with a steep bank on the northern side and gentle terraces on the southern side.

 In 2016, the park was implemented a Victorian-first pilot project to help children on the autism spectrum play more freely, with Parks Victoria creating a digital "script" showing items and sights they would encounter at the park.
 This was designed to alleviate anxiety, particularly when moving from one place to another, and was designed alongside autism advocacy organisation Amaze.